mdlacasse/Owl/docker/README.md

 ------------------------------------------------------------------------------------
 ### About
 This document describes how to run Owl using a Docker container.
-This simple container downloads the latest Owl version and installs all dependencies within a Python Virtual Environment (VENV).

 ------------------------------------------------------------------------------------
 ### Run Owl without the source code